carrot-u/carrot-u-docs/2019-session/extra/learning_101.md

 Treehouse, written materials, and instructors will always give you "additional reading".
 Go forth and explore, but not too far from the path.
 Reading 1 or 2 other related items can help reinforce concepts.
 This is great, but don't derail.
 Make sure to come back to the original material and ensure that the additional information helped.

 * Save longer or less relevant reading for your commute, or designated reading time.
 * Don't believe the first thing you read.
 Anyone can post on the internet...
-ANYONE!
+LITERALLY.ANYONE!

 ## Competitive Edge